 The symptoms of extrahepatic biliary atresia usually appear by the age of two to six weeks and include a yellowish coloration of the skin and whites of the eyes (jaundice), abnormally pale stools, and dark urine.
 Infants may also have swollen (distended) stomach and/or abnormal enlargement of the liver (hepatomegaly).
 By the age of six to 10 weeks, additional symptoms may also develop including poor weight gain, irritability and/or an increase in blood pressure within the veins that carry blood from the intestine to the liver (portal hypertension).
 Bile ducts inside the liver (intrahepatic bile ducts) are also involved.
 If left untreated, biliary atresia may result in permanent scarring of the liver (cirrhosis) and, eventually, liver (hepatic) failure.

-In some cases, children with biliary atresia may have additional congenital abnormalities including malformations of the heart (e.g., situs inversus, levocardia, and ventricular septal defects) and/or kidneys.
+Some children with biliary atresia may have additional congenital abnormalities including malformations of the heart (e.g., situs inversus, levocardia, and ventricular septal defects) and/or kidneys.
 Situs inversus is a condition in which the internal organs are on the opposite side of the body from normal.
 Levocardia is a condition in which the heart is malpositioned.
 (For more information on ventricular septal defects see the Related Disorders section below.)